Pascalduc/World_Weather_Analysis/README.md

 # World Weather Analysis
 ## Overview of the analysis:
-The purpose of this analysis was to build the PlanMyTrip app for user to input their minimum and maximum temperature preferences to identify potential destination.
+The purpose of this analysis was to build the PlanMyTrip app for users to input their minimum and maximum temperature preferences to identify potential destination.

 ## Results:
 At first we generated two thousand pair of latitude and longitude using the `numpy.random.uniform` function.
 We then searched for the nearest city for each pair of coordinates with the `citipy` module.
 Using the Open Weather Map API, we retrieved the current weather for each city and assembled the DataFrame and export to a csv file.